-The QBS program seeks to train highly qualified students in bioinformatics, biostatistics & health data science, and epidemiology for careers in academia and industry.
+The QBS program seeks to train highly qualified students in bioinformatics, biostatistics, epidemiology, and health data science for careers in academia and industry.
 Students can apply to either the interdisciplinary PhD program or the Masters program with a concentration in Health Data Science.
 Our philosophy is that the modern biomedical scientist must be able to speak more than one language to successfully collaborate in a highly multidisciplinary environment.